amir-arad/LARP-Conflicts-Table-Web-Client/memory-bank/activeContext.md

 ### Current Task

-Knowledge Management Re-organization - Restart
+Documentation Re-organization - Third Iteration

 ### Task Goal

-To improve the documentation structure for better knowledge management and discoverability, learning from the previous attempt.
+To improve the documentation structure for better knowledge management and discoverability, learning from previous attempts and using an append-only strategy for documentation updates, focusing on synthesis and high-level insights rather than code transcription.

 ### Current Status

-Starting fresh, removing previous task context.
+Completed documentation reorganization:

+- Created detailed feature documentation files
+- Created user flow documentation files
+- Created component documentation files
+- Created integration documentation files
+- Added cross-references between documents
+- Reviewed all documentation for accuracy, clarity, and completeness

 ### Next Steps

-1. Analyze existing documentation structure.
-2. Define clear goals for the re-organization.
-3. Develop a step-by-step plan for implementation.
+1. Continue monitoring for any documentation needs based on project evolution.
+2. Consider creating additional documentation for testing strategies and implementation guides.
+3. Keep documentation up-to-date with any new features or architectural changes.

-### Open Questions
+### Notes

-- What are the specific pain points with the current documentation structure?
-- What are the key goals for the re-organized documentation?
-- What are the constraints and limitations for this re-organization effort?
+- Using append-only strategy for documentation updates.
+- New documentation rules: No archive edits, no code transcription, focus on synthesis and high-level insights.
+- Documentation now follows a clear hierarchy with cross-references.